schwaa/pptxcreator/memory-bank/progress.md

     *   ⏳ Ensure component interfaces, data schemas, and error codes are well-documented.

 ## Known Issues
-1.  **Image Handling:** Current implementation is basic (treats image placeholder content as text if image file not found by its descriptive name).
-This is the next major area for improvement.
+1.  **Image Handling:** Current implementation is very basic (treats image placeholder content as text if an image file is not found by its descriptive name).
+This is the **primary area for upcoming development.**
-2.  **Test Coverage:** While core functionality works, comprehensive automated tests are still needed.
+2.  **Test Coverage:** While core functionality is stable, comprehensive automated test coverage (unit and integration) is still being expanded.
-3.  **Advanced Placeholder Types:** Support for charts, tables, etc., is not yet implemented.
+3.  **Advanced Placeholder Types:** Support for charts, tables, and other complex content types is not yet implemented and remains a future enhancement.

 ## Next Milestones

-### v0.2.0 - Core Functionality Complete (Achieved)
+### v0.2.0 - Core Functionality Complete (✅ Achieved)
-- ✅ `analyze`, `process`, `generate` commands functional.
+- ✅ `analyze`, `process`, `generate` commands functional for text-based content.
-- ✅ Text content successfully populated in presentations.
+- ✅ Text content (including lists) successfully populated in presentations.
-- ✅ Basic LLM integration for content structuring.
+- ✅ LLM integration for content structuring and layout mapping is operational.
+- ✅ Data flow between components and JSON contracts (`layouts.json`, `presentation.json`) are stable.

-### v0.3.0 - Robust Image Handling & Testing
+### v0.3.0 - Robust Image Handling & Comprehensive Testing (Current Target)
-- Implement robust image path specification and embedding.
+- 🎯 Implement robust image path specification, processing, and embedding.
-- Significantly increase unit and integration test coverage.
+- 🎯 Significantly increase unit and integration test coverage.
-- Refine error handling.
+- 🎯 Continue refining error handling and user experience.
 - Target: Next 1-2 weeks.

 ### v0.4.0 - Advanced Features & Documentation